apache/hudi/hudi-metaserver/README.md

 -->

 # How to compile

-If you update the `hudi-metaserver.thrift`, you have to recompile it to bring the new thrift file into effect.
+There a two ways, if there is a thrift binary in the local, please see the first one.
+If docker is more convenient for you, please see the other one.

+### Way1: Compile with thrift binary

-Firstly, make sure `/usr/local/bin/thrift` exists.
+Firstly, make sure `/usr/local/bin/thrift` exists, and its version is the same with the one declared in the pom.xml.

 Then compile the module with maven options `-Pthrift`.

+### Way2: Compile with docker

+Firstly, make sure there is a docker in the local.

+Secondly run the script `sh hudi-metaserver/bin/compile_thrift_by_docker.sh`.

-Finally, the source code of thrift file generates and it is under the `src/main/thrift/gen-java`.
+Then the source code of thrift file generates and it is under the `src/main/thrift/gen-java`.
 ```shell
 ├── gen-java
 │   └── org